yobed/local-llm/readme.md

 # Local LLM Journey

 > To explore local LLMs, RAG, and other tools.

-> Using a Macbook Pro M4, 24GB RAM

 Using Ollama, we can grab the latest open source LLMs that are available.
 See [ollama.com](https://ollama.com)
+> Using a Macbook Pro M4, 24GB RAM so I went with DeepSeek 7b.

-**Purpose**: Private LLM processing for local use, no need for API keys or internet access.
+**Purpose**: Private LLM processing for local use, no need for API keys or internet access. **This is all done locally** except for downloading a LLM via Ollama.

 ## LangChain Local LLM w/ RAG:
-**Retrieval-Augmented Generation (RAG)**: "Generate an answer, but first go fetch the most relevant nuggets from a knowledge store that the model hasn’t memorized." via ChatGPT.
+**Retrieval-Augmented Generation (RAG)**: "Generate an answer, but first go fetch the most relevant nuggets from a knowledge store that the model hasn’t memorized."
 Allows for more accurate and up-to-date responses geared towards specific **knowledge bases**.

 Sample code **derived from** [LangChain Ollama Example](https://python.langchain.com/docs/how_to/local_llms/).